DebugCodeholic/DebugCodeholic/README.md

 - 👋 Hi, I’m @nubMushroom
+-
 - 👀 I’m interested in learning how to code, i am a beginner trying to change the world
+-
-- 🌱 I’m currently learning the steps to code
+- 🌱 I’m currently learning the steps to code and hoping to grow with it

 - 💞️ I’m looking to collaborate on not sure what yet really
+-
-- 📫 How to reach me at ravenmccloud@gmail.com pls do reach me out :)
+- 📫 How to reach me at

+ email   - ravenmccloud@gmail.com pls do reach me out :)
+ discord - abecd#2110

+inspire to better the future for coders and looking forward to make friends around the globe

 <!---
 nubMushroom/nubMushroom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.